Average Food Cost per Month – In-Depth Analysis and Trends

 Americans’ monthly grocery expenditure varies drastically and depends on factors like age, state, and budgeting.
 The average food cost per month can be a few hundred dollars for singles and over $1,300 for families.
 Consumers with a liberal food spending plan pay double what those with frugal spending habits do.
 Having children significantly increases the cost of groceries per month, while adult men tend to spend the most on food.
 Even though the US has a considerable monthly food cost for 1, it’s not the most expensive destination.
 Hong Kong has the highest food expenditures per capita worldwide of over $5,000.

 Average Food Spending by State

 Residents in Mississippi and residents in Hawaii don’t have the same average cost of groceries per month.
-Hawaii is, in fact, one of the three states with the highest average grocery bill for 1 person in the US.
+Hawaii is, in fact, one of the states with the highest average grocery bill for 1 person in the US.
 Every state has a different grocery cost index and food cost range.

 Average Food Cost Index

 Below, you can find the grocery cost index and respective ranking for all the states plus DC for Q1 2021.
 This table shows that Michigan has the lowest average grocery cost for 1 stateside.
 The US average food cost index here is 100.
 You can use this to see what states have average grocery cost per month higher than the national average.

 The average food cost per month in California goes between $233 and $266.
 In Alaska, in contrast, residents spend between $300 and $333 on food.
 Alaska is also among the US states with the highest average cost of eating out.
 Yet, no state comes near the food expenditure of residents of Hawaii, Maine, and Vermont.

 The cost of food for 1 person in the US goes from $2,400 to over $4,000 a year.
 Below, we have categorized the annual food expenditures in every state, including DC.
 To discover the average food cost per month for 1, just divide the yearly expenditure by 12.